 The researchers have used a participatory action research method to determine the sanitation practices at Barangay San Jose based on the environmental theory or model by Florence Nightingale through the photovoice approach.
 Participatory Action Research (PAR) entails researchers and participants collaborating to investigate and improve a problematic situation.
-Its goal is to examine and community, influence а particular neighborhood, school. establishment, team, or group.
+Its goal is to examine and influence a particular community, neighborhood, school, establishment, team, or group.
 In addition, the researchers anchored and incorporated the philosophical underpinning of critical theory, whose objective is to comprehend or describe social behavior and modify and give voice to the marginalized community.